 Contrary to popular belief, PIN debit transactions incur more than just a flat fee.

-The networks’ fee category for general PIN debit transactions is listed below along with a maximum fee, if any.
-The following is accurate as of August 2016, but keep in mind that PIN debit fees change often.
+The networks’ fee category for general PIN debit transactions is listed below along with a maximum fee, if any, but keep in mind that PIN debit fees change often.
 Check with your processor or acquirer for the most recent information.

 |Network||Rate||Transaction Fee||Switch Fee||Maximum Fee||Annual Fee|

 Processing Markup: PIN Debit Fee

 Similar to signature debit transactions, a business pays a debit network fee as well as a markup to the processor to process a PIN debit transaction.
 However, a processor’s markup for a PIN debit transaction often consists of only a single flat fee called a PIN debit fee.
-Although, as of about 2015 processors are able to add a volume markup (rate) to PIN debit volume.
+However, processors are able to add a volume markup (rate) to PIN debit volume.

 For example, a business with an average ticket of $12 and a PIN debit fee of $0.18 will pay a markup to the processor of $0.18 to process an average PIN debit transaction.
 In this example, the processor does not charge a percentage of the transaction, just a flat transaction fee.

 However, the same business will also have to pay an interchange fee to the debit network that processes its transaction.
 Let’s assume that the STAR debit network processes the majority of the business’s transactions.